April March (dancer)

-Velma Fern Worden (born June 18, 1935), better known by the stage name April March, is an exotic dancer and prominent star of American burlesque.
+Velma Fern Worden (June 18, 1935 – September 15, 2025), better known by the stage name April March, was an American exotic dancer and prominent star of burlesque.
 Billed as April March, The First Lady of Burlesque, she was a headline act in burlesque from 1952 to 1978.
 During her more than thirty-year career, she gained popularity throughout the United States, Canada, Mexico and Europe for her classy and sophisticated striptease.
 March was one of the innovators of the elegant strip tease.

 Early life

 April March was born Velma Fern Worden in Oklahoma City, Oklahoma.
 She was the only child of Clarence "Buddy" Worden and Fern Gragg.
 After her parents divorced her mother went through a string of marriages and alcoholism and her father was absent for most of her life.
 March was left to be raised by her grandparents Elmer and Ida Gragg.

 March began dance, skating and acrobatic lessons at an early age and aspired to be a movie actress.
 At the age of ten, she was cast as an extra in an Our Gang comedy that was being filmed in Oklahoma City.

 March was married to her first husband at the age of fifteen.
 The marriage lasted less than two years.
 At age seventeen, divorced and in need of money to get herself to Hollywood, she lied about her age to get a job as a cigarette girl at an Oklahoma City nightclub, The Derby Club.
 It was while working there that she was discovered by Barney Weinstein, a renowned Dallas club owner, who offered her a chance to be in burlesque.